mem48/geocompr/main.md

 ```

 The output is an matrix with the four rows representing the four features in the target object `p`.
-The rows represent features in the selecting object: the first two features in `p` intersect with `a`.
-(There is only one feature in `a` so the result has only one column.)
+The rows represent features in the selecting object: the first two features in `p` intersect with `a` (There is only one feature in `a` so the result has only one column).
 The result can be used to subset the features of `p` in a two-stage operation that is equivalent of `p[a, ]`: